-These Guidelines and Procedures affect ALL Members of Staines SC - the Coaching Staff, Committee Members, Swimmers and Parents - and everybody should make themselves aware of the content of these documents.
+These Guidelines and Procedures affect ALL Members of Staines Swimming Club - the Coaching Staff, Committee Members, Swimmers and Parents - and everybody should make themselves aware of the content of these documents.

 The document can be found here:

-Teachers and Coaches, employed by Staines SC, are required to support optimum Child Protection practice through attending the ASA / Sports Coach UK Good Practice and Child Protection Workshops and/or their successor Workshops.
+Teachers and Coaches, employed by Staines Swimming Club, are required to support optimum Child Protection practice through attending the ASA / Sports Coach UK Good Practice and Child Protection Workshops and/or their successor Workshops.

 Child Welfare Officer

-Staines SC is required to have appointed a Child Welfare Officer, at all times, who is responsible not only for the day-to-day liaison with the ASA, but also for creating any specific additional policies as they affect the Club.
+Staines Swimming Club is required to have appointed a Child Welfare Officer, at all times, who is responsible not only for the day-to-day liaison with the ASA, but also for creating any specific additional policies as they affect the Club.

-The Child Welfare Officer is also responsible for implementation of these policies and has the highest authority to intervene in every matter relative to Staines SC, and to take any action necessary to fulfil the requirements of that Role.
+The Child Welfare Officer is also responsible for implementation of these policies and has the highest authority to intervene in every matter relative to Staines Swimming Club, and to take any action necessary to fulfill the requirements of that Role.

-The safe guarding of any child associated with Staines SC is of paramount importance, and the Child Welfare officer is charged with Risk Assessing every facet of the Club and to act to minimise / eliminate such risks at the earliest opportunity.
+The safe guarding of any child associated with Staines Swimming Club is of paramount importance, and the Child Welfare officer is charged with Risk Assessing every facet of the Club and to act to minimise / eliminate such risks at the earliest opportunity.

 The Child Welfare Officer is also responsible for raising awareness of good child protection practice(s) among the Members as defined above.

-The Following additional Policies have been approved and form part of the Staines SC Child Protection Policy:
+The following additional Policies have been approved and form part of the Staines Swimming Club Child Protection Policy: